 Wind turbine blade testing is a critical factor in maintaining high levels of reliability and evaluating the latest technological developments in airfoils and materials.
-Adequate testing will allow wind energy to be more competitive.
-In addition, blade testing is required as part of turbine certification to meet international design standards including IEC, GL, DNV.
+Blade testing is required as part of turbine certification to meet international design standards including IEC, GL and DNV.
 Meeting international standards allows developers to mitigate the technical and financial risk of deploying mass-produced wind turbines.

 Blade Testing At WTTC

 The Massachusetts Clean Energy Center’s (MassCEC) Wind Technology Testing Center (WTTC) offers a full suite of certification tests for turbine blade sections up to 90 meters in length.
 WTTC also offers the latest wind turbine blade testing and prototype development methodologies to help the wind industry deploy the next generation of offshore and land-based wind turbine technologies.

 - Full suite of multi-axis static and fatigue tests per IEC61400-23 standard, representing 20 years of field operation for the blades

 - Three test stands and 100-ton overhead bridge crane capacity